remidefleurian/website/content/home/teaching.md

 Workshops for **Music Cognition Lab** seminars and **Media & Arts Technology** peer teaching sessions:

+- Introduction to ggplot2
 - Introduction to the tidyverse
 - Tools for online data collection
 - Introduction to statistics

+Lecture slides and materials are available on [GitHub](https://github.com/remidefleurian/teaching).